OpenCVBlueprints/OpenCVBlueprints/installation_tutorials/installation_mac.md

 Dependencies, including Python, will also be installed.

-## Running a Script with MacPorts Python
+## Running a script with MacPorts Python

 Note that MacPorts uses its own installation of Python (hereafter, "MacPorts Python"), rather than the Python installation that is part of the Mac system (hereafter, "Apple Python").
 This is good because the system relies on the behavior of Apple Python and its libraries, so we should avoid modifying them.
 Moreover, system updates can wipe out any custom Apple Python libraries that the user may have installed.